0fie/Maika/README.md

 - Add nautilus "any-terminal"
 - Declare Gnome "tap to click" setting using Aylur's solution
 - Start using the official Hyprland flake.
+- Refactor flake.nix so that we can use 'nix build' instead of 'nixos-rebuild'.
+We should be able to build only the home configuration if we wish.

 ## Improve